Thamizhanban2006/S75_Special_Occasion_Of_People_In_Feb_29/README.md

 **Why this project**

-This project is to notify people who celebrate their special occasion on February 29 which will come in leap year that is once every four year, So to specialize the rare ocaasion the application was developed to notify people and share their memorable moments
+This project is to notify people who celebrate their special occasion on February 29 which will come in leap year that is once every four year.